imrockpan/tapicker-docs/pages/docs/getting-started/scrape-data.en-US.md

 <Image src="/screenshots/amazon-knapsack.png" alt="amazon-knapsack" />

 <Callout emoji="💡">
-You can open any page you want to scrape data, and then scrape the data through DataPicker.
+You can open any page you want to scrape data, and then scrape the data through Tapicker.
 </Callout>

 ## 2.Scrape Data

 Then, we only need **two clicks** to scrape the data:

-1. Click on the `DataPicker` icon and move your mouse over the `@official/amazon-knapsack` recipe
+1. Click on the `Tapicker` icon and move your mouse over the `@official/amazon-knapsack` recipe
 2. Click the `Crawl` button to scrape the data

 <Image src="/screenshots/crawling-amazon-knapsack.png" alt="crawling-amazon-knapsack" />